 Facilitator: Jenni Horsfall & Mark Graham

-Using experiential practices, ritual, and myth Jennifer and Mark will show how the principles of deep ecology underpin and inform our personal journey of growth and self-discovery.
+Using experiential practices, ritual, and myth Jennifer and Mark will show how the principles of deep ecology can be aligned to our personal journey of growth and self-discovery.

-Understanding human consciousness as a component of the ecological process, we will seek to inspire a creative response to the energy of Lughnasadh, a time when the first fruits are ripening.
+Understanding human consciousness as a component of the ecological process, we will seek to inspire a creative response to the energy of the seasonal cycle.
 Participants will have an opportunity to explore the connection between nature, human nature, and the quest for authenticity and meaning in their lives.

 At a glance

 - The principles of Deep Ecology and Eco-psychology – nature, human nature and the interconnectedness of life

 - Personal and collective myths and the role of human consciousness in the ecological process

 - Explore the potential of ritual as a creative tool for personal and collective growth

 - Deepen their connection and sense of belonging to the web of life

 When we transcend the myth of separation and embrace our role within the ecological system, we enrich our human experience and contribute to a more sustainable future.